Cooranbong

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Cooranbong had a median income among taxpayers of $54,402 and an average income of $67,097.
-Nationally, the median was $52,390 and the average was $65,215.
-By September 2025, estimates suggest Cooranbong's median income will be approximately $59,222 and the average will be around $73,042, based on Wage Price Index growth of 8.86%.
-Census 2021 data shows household incomes in Cooranbong rank between the 34th and 44th percentiles, with family incomes ranking similarly.
-Personal incomes also fall within this range.
-The largest income segment comprises 32.4% of residents earning $1,500 - 2,999 weekly.
-Housing affordability pressures are severe, with only 81.6% of income remaining after housing costs, ranking at the 41st percentile.
-Cooranbong's SEIFA income ranking places it in the fifth decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, the suburb of Cooranbong had a median income among taxpayers of $54,402 with the average level standing at $67,097.
+Nationally, this is approximately average and compares to levels of $52,390 and $65,215 across Regional NSW respectively.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates would be approximately $59,222 (median) and $73,042 (average) as of September 2025.
+Census data for 2021 shows household, family and personal incomes in Cooranbong rank modestly, between the 34th and 44th percentiles.
+Income analysis reveals the largest segment comprises 32.4% earning $1,500 - 2,999 weekly (2,919 residents), aligning with the region where this cohort likewise represents 29.9%.
+Housing affordability pressures are severe in Cooranbong, with only 81.6% of income remaining after housing costs, ranking at the 41st percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income